Our planning policy team are responsible for a range of policy matters including the Local Plan.

 It is important to ensure that the Local Plan is maintaining a supply of deliverable sites for new development, and that the supply enables the demand and need for different types of new development to be met in a flexible way.
 Therefore - whilst the current Local Plan is by no means out-of-date - we are starting a 'Local Plan Review' to identify which policies need updating in light of new evidence or changes to national policy.
 This will lead to the preparation of a new Local Plan.

 We consulted on the scope of the Local Plan Review, and on 'Issues and Options' from 16 March to 28 April 2017.
+A feedback report, and a copy of the representations we received, can be found using those links.

 If you wish to be kept informed of the latest planning policy consultation and news, you can register on our consultation database using the link below.

-The council have adopted a charging schedule for the 'Community Infrastructure Levy' (commonly called 'CIL') for West Lancashire.
+The council has adopted a charging schedule for the 'Community Infrastructure Levy' (commonly called 'CIL') for West Lancashire.
 CIL allows local authorities in England and Wales to raise funds from developers who are undertaking new building projects in their area.
 The money can be used to pay for a wide range of infrastructure that is needed as a result of development.
 This can include things like transport schemes, green spaces and the maintenance of new infrastructure.

 It means that from 1 September 2014, developments that meet the requirements for CIL will need to pay a charge on commencement of development.